Ecotourism in South Africa: Biodiversity and South Africa

 South Africa is extremely biodiverse, with 858 species of birds and 299 species of mammals.
-South Africa and seventeen other countries are considered mega diverse which means those countries contain 70% of the planet's biodiversity.
+South Africa and seventeen other countries are considered megadiverse which means those countries contain 70% of the planet's biodiversity.

 South Africa's unique geography allows the country to support such a diverse population of plants and animals.
 It is important to protect biodiversity in South Africa because people still rely on natural resources for food and medicine.

-Plants and flowers are widely used as traditional forms of medicine and treatment for common ailments.
-The Western Cape of South Africa has 8,000 plant species and 7 out of 10 of them exist nowhere else on earth.
+The Western Cape province has 8,000 plant species, and 7 out of 10 of them exist nowhere else on earth.
+The Cape Floral Kingdom is particularly diverse.
+Plants and flowers are still sometimes used as traditional forms of medicine and treatment for common ailments.
 Some of these plants are currently being researched for treatment of HIV patients.

-Protecting the biodiversity of South Africa is important for maintaining the integrity of the ecosystems, and also protecting the health and wellbeing of South African people.
-Eco-tourism ecotourism has the capacity to promote conservation of biodiversity, and also has the capacity for disruption of wildlife and damage to the environment.
+Protecting the biodiversity of South Africa is important for maintaining the integrity of its ecosystems, and also protecting the health and wellbeing of South African people.
+Ecotourism has the capacity to promote conservation of biodiversity, and also has the capacity for disruption of wildlife and damage to the environment.
 The nature of these impacts varies according to the type of ecotourism activities and how the tourism operators meet the tourists' expectations.

 Conservation and South Africa

 Some critics say that the potential benefits of ecotourism might be offset by the limited viewing preferences among tourists to protected nature reserves, meaning that most tourists are interested in seeing exciting mega-fauna that might not be as accessible.

 'Fan favorites' in South Africa are the most popular species, particularly among first-time and overseas visitors, but African visitors and experienced wildlife viewers were more interested in bird and plant diversity, scenery, and rarer, less easily observed and/or less high-profile mammals.

 Many of the species that were most favored by ecotourists in South African are endangered/extinction prone and thus often absent from wildlife areas due to sensitivity to human encroachment and competition with more abundant species.
 Hence, ecotourism may provide incentives for the conservation of intact guilds, and management for ecotourism may align more closely with biodiversity conservation.

 For some endangered species, but not all, ecotourism can extend expected survival time, but calculation outcomes vary depending on population parameters and starting sizes, predation, and ecotourism scale and mechanisms.
 However, tourism does not currently compensate over other major conservation threats associated with natural resource extractive industries.